manuelmusngi/manuelmusngi/README.md

-## Quantitative Research && Blockchain Initiatives
+## Quantitative Research and Blockchain Initiatives